 What does “illustrative” mean?
 Don’t over concern yourself with deconstructing the term itself – simply read the definition below.

-Examples can include photo-journalism, street scenes, industrial scenes, shop windows, garden flowers, domestic animals, sports action, theatre and scientific subjects.
-In fact, the choice is wider than for any other competition.
 What is important is that a “story” is being told, information is being given.
-If the image is also aesthetically pleasing is a bonus, but it is the factual nature of the image which is the more important.
+If the image is also aesthetically pleasing it is a bonus, but it is the factual nature of the image which is the more important.
 A beautiful image will not be rewarded, if it does not give factual information!

 Images depicting an activity are appropriate here – people “doing things” .